 Chinese Red Cross Images Abroad

 Even beyond Chinese audiences, the usefulness of photographs in conveying the Society’s accomplishments was clear to Chinese Red Cross humanitarians from the start.
 Through the late 1920s and the early 1930s, a number of pictorials were prepared for foreign audiences.
 Dr. B. Y. Wong, director general and senior medical officer of the Chinese Red Cross put together the series The Chinese Red Cross Activities Told in Pictures, of which two are available in the Federation Archives in Geneva.
 The first is undated, but seems to be from 1928, and the second, labeled “Series No. III” (suggesting another, unseen piece, probably from 1929), is dated 1930.
 Although the Chinese could and did present their activities to the international community in English texts, photographs eliminated the mediation of language and provided the “collapsing” of distance between foreign viewers and Chinese relief work.
 Besides functioning as a fundraising strategy, the visual presentation of China’s Red Cross work to foreign audiences was also a consciousness-raising event, demonstrating to Western viewers the Chinese commitment to humanitarianism.
-In case the message of the photographs was not abundantly clear to the Western audience, the pictures were often enhanced by the addition of English-language (often counter-factual) captions.
+In case the message of the photographs was not abundantly clear to the Western audience, the pictures were often enhanced by the addition of English-language (often counterfactual) captions.

-Due to the Chinese convention of writing directly on pictures (an ancient practice dating back to hand scrolls, ink paintings and continuing onto photographs), the viewer today can see the discrepancy between the Chinese and the English captions, and thus can see distinctly where meanings were manipulated for a foreign audience by attaching English-language text to the photo.
-Whereas Chinese photos were labeled with a set of information usually consisting of the date, the name of the Red Cross chapter, the unit involved (flood relief unit; burial unit; relief corps; medical unit helping wounded soldiers), and sometimes the action pictured, in English these captions were embellished, rather than translated, for the pictorials sent overseas or circulated among China’s large foreign community.
-For example, a photo of eleven relief workers, eight in white Red Cross uniforms, two in traditional gowns and one in a coolie’s outfit, carrying a Red Cross Burial Corps placard and two Red Cross flags, standing over two corpses and a dead horse appeared in the 20th Anniversary volume.
+Due to the Chinese convention of writing directly on pictures (an ancient practice dating back to hand scrolls and ink paintings and continuing onto photographs), the viewer today can see the discrepancy between the Chinese and the English captions and thus can see distinctly where meanings were manipulated for a foreign audience by attaching English-language text to the photo.
+Whereas Chinese photos were labeled with information usually consisting of the date, the name of the Red Cross chapter, the unit involved (flood relief unit; burial unit; relief corps; medical unit helping wounded soldiers), and sometimes the action pictured, in English these captions were embellished, rather than translated, for the pictorials sent overseas or circulated among China’s large foreign community.
+For example, a photo appeared in the 20th Anniversary volume showing eleven relief workers, eight in white Red Cross uniforms, two in traditional gowns, and one in a coolie’s outfit carrying a Red Cross Burial Corps placard and two Red Cross flags, standing over two corpses and a dead horse.
 In this publication, the photo is labeled on the picture in Chinese: “the 22nd of the third month of 1911.
 Photo of this chapter [Xindu] on the battlefield relieving the wounded.”
 In the Western targeted Chinese Red Cross Activities Told in Pictures, the English-language caption inscribed on the edge of the photograph proclaims, “They give up Lives; We give out Peace!!!”
 This type of dramatic caption was not uncommon in Western publications, such as the American Red Cross monthly magazine.
-As in many cases, here the primary emphasis of the English-language caption is the victims, rather than the aid providers.
-[Fig. 5.4]
+As in many cases, here the primary emphasis of the English-language caption is the victims rather than the aid providers (Figure 5.4).

 Fig. 5.4 Here